giobart/whos_that_pokemon/README.md

 	- For the second batch of 10 elements we type `api/get_all/10/2`
 - DELETE http://127.0.0.1:5000/api/<employee_id> to delete an entry from the db using the id

+## Running the UI
+Move inside the ` face-detection-UI ` folder and run the UI with `python entry.py`.
+This will start the web server at localhost:5006. <br>
+In order to upload a new image to the database you must also run the `ìmage-registration-service` on the default 5005 port.  <br><br>
+Disclaimer: Don't trust the username & pass login, it is just a demonstrative login with default username "admin" and password "admin".
+Nothing more than a graphical feature to simulate a system administrator that adds new people to the database.